cbrzilla/JC_Budgeting_App/USER_GUIDE.md

 - `Data`
 - `Settings`

-Each area is described below.

 ## Getting Started

+### First-Time Launch
+On first launch, JC Budgeting can show a guided welcome tour.

+The startup tour:

+- begins in `Settings`
+- explains the database source choices
+- explains how to create, load, or connect to a database
+- explains theme customization and the main workflow

+If you skip or complete the tour, it should not automatically reappear.
+You can still reopen it later from the `Help` area in `Settings`.

+### Important Setup Rule
+You must have an active database before the main planning tabs can be used.

+If there is no active database:

+- `Settings` stays usable
+- the other tabs are blocked with a `No Active Database` overlay
+- the budget status banner shows `No Active Database`

+You also need at least one account before certain tabs can be used normally.
+If no accounts exist yet, dependent tabs show a `No Accounts Created Yet` overlay.

+## Database Source Options
+The `Settings` tab uses `Database Source` to choose where your budget data comes from.

+There are three modes:

+- `Local Only`: stores the database on this computer only
+- `Local Server`: uses a JC Server running on this same computer so other devices can connect to it
+- `External Server`: connects to a JC Server running somewhere else

-### Local Database Workflow
+### Local Only
-Use this when you want everything on one machine.
+Use this when you want the entire budget to stay on one computer with no server access from other devices.

+Typical workflow:

-1. Open `JCBudgeting`.
+1. Open `Settings`.
-2. Go to `Settings`.
-3. Set `Database Source` to `Local Only (No External Access)`.
+2. Set `Database Source` to `Local Only`.
-4. Under `Current Database`, use `Load` to open an existing `.jcbdb` file or `Create New` to make a new one.
+3. Use `Load` to open an existing `.jcbdb` file or `Create New` to make a new one.
-5. Set your budget timeline:
+4. Set the budget timeline:
-   - `Budget Start`
+   - `Budget Start Date`
    - `Budget Period`
-   - `Years`
+   - `Budget Years`
-6. Start adding accounts, income, savings, debts, expenses, and transactions.
+5. Start adding your budgeting data.

-### Server Workflow
+### Local Server
-Use this when the database lives on a JC Server and the client connects to it.
+Use this when you want the client and the server to run on the same machine.

+Typical behavior:

+- `Server Address` is usually `localhost`
+- the client can try to start the local server automatically
+- if the local server is not running, the app can show `Start Server`
+- if the server is not installed yet, the app can show `Install Server`
+- if you already had a local database active, the app can transfer it into the local server flow when needed

+In this mode, the server controls the shared budget data similarly to an external server.

+### External Server
+Use this when your data is hosted by a JC Server on another computer or device.

+Typical workflow:

-1. Start the JC Server.
+1. Start the standalone JC Server.
-2. Use the server page at `http://<server-host>:5099/server`.
+2. Open the server web page at `http://<server-host>:5099/server`.
-3. On the server page, create or select the database the server should use.
+3. Create or select the active database on the server.
 4. Open the desktop client.
-5. Go to `Settings`.
-6. Set `Database Source` to `External Host`.
+5. Set `Database Source` to `External Server`.
-7. Enter the server host name or IP address and port.
-8. Click `Connect` if needed.
-9. Use `Open Server Page` anytime you want to reopen the server page.
+6. Enter `Server Address` and `Port`.
+7. Connect to the server.

 Important:

-- The server page is for choosing or creating the server database, reviewing server settings, viewing server logs, and checking standalone server updates.
-- `Upload DB` and `Download DB` are done from the desktop client in `Settings`.

-### Hosted Server On This Computer
-This mode is useful when you want the desktop app and a server running on the same machine.

-- Choose `Local (External Access Allowed)` in `Settings`.
-- The desktop app hosts the currently loaded local database so phones or other clients can connect to this computer.
-- If you switch back to `Local Only (No External Access)`, the hosted background server should stop.
-- Other clients can then connect to this computer.

-## First-Time Guidance
-On first use, JCBudgeting can show a guided tour to help explain the main tabs and setup flow.

-- The startup tour begins in `Settings` so you can create, load, or connect to a database first.
-- Several editor tabs also have their own detailed tours the first time you create your first item there.
-- You can reopen tours later with the `Show Guided Tour` or `Show Tour` buttons where available.

-## Understanding Server Status
-When you are using a server, the app shows a status pill in the footer and related status text in the budget area.

-Possible states:

-- `Online`
-- `Offline`
-- `Online, but no database loaded`

-If the server goes offline during a session, the app can offer:
+- the server web page is used for server setup, live status, logs, and update information
+- database upload and download are done from the desktop client, not the server web page

+## Guided Tours And Help
+JC Budgeting includes several guided tours.

+### Startup Tour
+The startup tour gives a high-level walkthrough of:

+- what the app does
+- where to begin
+- database source choices
+- local versus server setup
+- theme customization
+- the main tab order

+### Contextual Editor Tours
+Detailed editor tours can appear the first time you create your first item in certain tabs:

+- `Accounts`
+- `Income`
+- `Savings`
+- `Debts`
+- `Expenses`
+- `Transactions`

+These tours explain the key inputs in the editor and how those values affect the budget.

+You can reopen them later with `Show Tour` where available.
+The button is disabled for tabs that need an item selected first.

+### Help Area
+The `Settings` tab includes a `Help` area where you can:

+- reopen the startup guided tour
+- check for client updates
+- open the client repository link for more information

+## Server Status And Compatibility
+When a server mode is active, JC Budgeting shows a server status indicator in the footer and related status text in the budget area.

+Possible states include:

+- `JC Server Online`
+- `JC Server Offline`
+- `JC Server No Database`
+- `JC Server Version Mismatch`

+If the server version is incompatible, the desktop client blocks the connection before reading or writing budget data.

+The compatibility check compares:

+- client version
+- client compatibility series
+- server version
+- server minimum supported client version

+## Updates
+JC Budgeting can check GitHub-hosted releases for updates.

+### Client Update Check
+The desktop client can check the client download repo from the `Help` area in `Settings`.

+### Server Update Check
+Standalone servers can check for updates from the server web page.

+Umbrel-managed servers use the Umbrel update flow instead of the standalone server flow.

+## Offline Mode
+If you are using a server and the server becomes unavailable, JC Budgeting can use an offline cache.

+If the server drops during use, the client can offer:

 - `Retry Server`
 - `Switch To Offline`
 - `Close Software`

+Important offline behavior:

+- switching to offline mode by itself does not mark the cache as needing upload
+- the cache is marked for upload only after actual offline edits are made
+- when the server becomes available again, the client can prompt you to upload local offline changes

+Recommended workflow after offline work:

+1. Reconnect to the server.
+2. Open `Settings`.
-If you switch to offline mode and later reconnect to the server, use `Upload DB` to send your offline changes back to the server database.
+3. Use `Upload DB` to send the updated offline database back to the server.

-## Versions And Updates
-The desktop client checks the JC Server version before connecting.
-If the server requires a newer or incompatible client, the client blocks the connection before reading or writing budget data.

-The desktop app can check the client download repo for updates from the `Settings` help area.
-Standalone servers that are not managed by Umbrel can check the same download repo from the server page at `http://<server-host>:5099/server`.

 ## Overview Tab
-The `Overview` tab gives you a high-level picture of the current budget period and future trends.
+The `Overview` tab gives a high-level picture of the current and future budget.

-It includes these sub-sections:
+Main sections include:

 - `Summary`
 - `Budget Distribution`